Video: Mini tablets comparison

 CHOICE takes a look at 3 new tablets to hit the market, the iPad mini, Google Nexus 7 and the Microsoft Surface.

-- Amazon: the Kindle Fire HD and HDX (2 models)
+- Amazon: the Kindle Fire HDX and HDX 8.9

-- Apple: the iPad Air, Mini with Retina display, iPad 2 and Mini
+- Apple: the iPad Air, Mini and Mini 2

 - Google: the Nexus 7 (Asus) and Nexus 10 (Samsung)